VISIONAI/visionai.github.io/_posts/2014-12-20-one-year-after-kickstarter.md

 ---
 {% include JB/setup %}

-TL;DR Last year's Kickstarter campaign did not give us the $100k we were looking for.
-We built VMX anyways.
+TL;DR Last year's Kickstarter campaign did not give us the $100k we were looking for, so we built VMX anyways.
 We launched our own tiny online store.
-You can buy a standalone "no internet connection required" version of our object recognition server today.
+You can [buy](https://beta.vision.ai/purchase) a standalone "no internet connection required" version of our VMX object recognition server today.

 People launch Kickstarter campaigns for all sorts of reasons.
 Some people have a cool product prototype and need resources for the first major production run.
 Sometimes personal expression is the driving force.
 Yet, in other cases, a company appears to be already VC-backed, even doing quite well, and Kickstarter is used solely for promotional/marketing purposes.
 Whatever you’re looking to get out of a Kickstarter campaign, launching and supporting a campaign is a great experience and I recommend it to most fledgling entrepreneurs.
 Creating an advertisement for your idea and babysitting a campaign is an excellent way to get an idea out of your head and into a tangible form.
 Allow me to share our very own [vision.ai](https://vision.ai) Kickstarter story.